You can access my résumé here or check other professional profiles/curricula.

 My name is Bruno Baère, I'm a M.Sc. in Computer Science and B.Sc. in Computer Engineering graduate from PUC-Rio.
-I was born in April 16th 1986 in Resende, a city in the countryside of Rio de Janeiro state known for it's military academy (AMAN), but I didn't choose a military career.
-Instead, my passion for videogames drove me to Computer Engineering.
+I was born on April 16th, 1986 in Resende, a city in the countryside of Rio de Janeiro state that is known for its military academy (AMAN), but I didn't choose a military career.
+Instead, my passion for video games drove me to Computer Engineering.
 Since I was 3 years old and was given a NES by my parents, I wanted to know how games were made and how I could make them.
-PUC-Rio offered me the opportunity to make games as class projects and meet others interested like me.
-I spent two years of Scientific Initiation researching game engines for Physics simulation and AI and took some Game Design classes from the Arts & Design Department, where I met some very creative people (and with whom I worked in some Projects and took part in the Gamerama collective).
+PUC-Rio offered me the opportunity to make games as class projects and meet others interested in games, like me.
+I spent two years of Scientific Initiation researching game engines for Physics simulation and AI ,and took some Game Design classes from the Arts & Design Department, where I met some very creative people (and with whom I worked in some Projects and took part in the Gamerama collective).

 My master's research about dynamic difficulty adaptivity in games was advised by professor Bruno Feijó from the ICAD/Visionlab at PUC-Rio.
 I'm also a participant of Gamerama, a game development collective of designers, programmers, and artists that get together to make games (computer and tabletop) and bring new people to this amazing world.

 I have a minor in Math and I'm also interested in Physics Simulations, Artificial Intelligence, Computer Architecture, Philosophy and how games interact with culture and people (and vice versa).
 I believe that one who studies a subject must not narrow his/her vision to a single area but needs to broad his/her horizons, drinking from different sources and viewing from many perspectives as possible.